imaryamjafari/digit-pca/README.md

-# Dimension Reduction with PCA on Handwritten Digits
+# Dimensionality Reduction with PCA on Handwritten Digits

 Which numbers do you think are hardest for a computer to recognize?